Family of suspect in attack on London Muslims say they are devastated

-Police said Muslims were clearly the target and Prime Minister Theresa May described it as a "sickening" terrorist attack.
+Police said it was clearly targeted at Muslims and Prime Minister Theresa May described it as a "sickening" terrorist attack.

 A 47-year-old man was restrained by locals at the scene and police later arrested him on suspicion of attempted murder and terrorism offences.
-He is still being questioned by detectives, and will be held for another three days, police said.
+He is still being questioned by detectives.

-Apart from 11 people injured, police were still looking into a possible link between the incident and one death at the scene.

 "We are devastated for the families, our hearts go out to the people who have been injured.
 It's madness.
 It is obviously sheer madness."